Yedomon/plastomics101/README.md

 ## Time divergent analysis

-It is worth to note that the subclade 1 indicates a potential hybridization event between S. angolense and C. sesamoides, leading a new species  S. radiatum (2n = 64).
+In order to understand the speciation occurrence time among Sesamum and Cerathoteca, a time divergence analysis was performed (Fiugure tree with time divergence).
+Firstly, S. alatum (Sub-clade4 in the tree), the unique seed with winges in our plant material, have occurred 14.46 Million years ago (Mya).
+Secondly, the sub-clade 2 members (Sesamum pedaloides and C. triloba) split concomitantly from the Sub-clade 1 and 2 block at about 5.26 Mya.
+Thirdly, C. sesamoides (member of the sub-clade1) was inferred to have occured 6.11 Mya, a little bit early than S. pedaloides and C. triloba.
+As expected, the cultivated type (S. indicum) have been occured lastly at 0.01 Mya.
+Interestingly, the time divergence inference revealed that S. radiatum (2n = 64) and C. sesamoides (2n = 32) have concomitantly occured recently at about 0.05 Mya.
+Taking together, the time divergence inference indicates recent hybridization between C. sesamoides (2n = 32) and S. angolense (2n = 32) leading to the new species S. radiatum (2n = 64).

 ## Codon usage analysis